 Elaine Parks, (standing), VisAbility Art Lab program director, works closely with Art Lab Artists

-The VisAbility Art Lab is led by Program Director Elaine Parks who has been creating art for as long as she can remember.
+Leading VisAbility Art Lab since its founding is Elaine Parks, an artist who has been creating art for as long as she can remember.
 Elaine earned a Bachelor of Arts in Studio Art from American University and a Master of Arts in Art Therapy from George Washington University.
 She has worked with adults and children in a variety of settings throughout her career.
-Elaine has been with the Lab since its launch in 2015.

 VisArts’ four galleries feature exhibitions exploring the breadth of contemporary art featuring emerging to mid-career artists.
 Exhibits reflect a wide range of media and experimental approaches that offer the viewer unexpected interactions with art.
 Each year, the Concourse Gallery is home to a group exhibition by VisAbility Art Lab artists.
 The gallery is approximately 500 square feet and is located on the second floor in the Artists Concourse alongside our Kaplan and Common Ground Galleries.
 The annual VisAbility Art Lab exhibition is held in conjunction with exhibits in VisArts’ three other galleries.
 An opening reception for artists from all four shows is held on the first Friday evening of the exhibition’s four-week schedule.